Tricky (rapper)

-Adrian Nicholas Matthews Thaws (born 27 January 1968), better known by his stage name Tricky, is a British record producer and rapper.
-Born and raised in Bristol, south-west England, he began his career as an early member of the band Massive Attack alongside Robert Del Naja, Grant Marshall & Andrew Vowles.
-He embarked on a solo career with his debut album, Maxinquaye, in 1995.
+Adrian Nicholas Matthews Thaws (born 27 January 1968), better known by his stage name Tricky, is an English musician, record producer, vocalist and rapper.
+Born and raised in Bristol, in southwest England, he began his career as an early member of the band Massive Attack, alongside Robert Del Naja, Grant Marshall and Andrew Vowles.
+Through his work with Massive Attack and other artists, Tricky became a major figure in the Bristol underground scene, which gave rise to multiple internationally recognized artists and the music genre of trip hop.

+Tricky embarked on a solo career with his debut album, Maxinquaye, in 1995.
 The release won Tricky popular acclaim and marked the beginning of a lengthy collaborative partnership with vocalist Martina Topley-Bird.
 He released four more studio albums before the end of the decade, including Pre-Millennium Tension and the pseudonymous Nearly God, both in 1996.
 He has gone on to release nine studio albums since 2000, most recently Fall to Pieces (2020).
 In 2016, he joined Massive Attack on stage for the first time in two decades while continuing his solo career.

-Tricky is a pioneer of trip hop music, and his work is noted for its dark, layered musical style that blends disparate cultural influences and genres, including hip hop, alternative rock and ragga.
+Tricky is a pioneer of trip hop music, and his work is noted for its dark, layered musical style that blends disparate cultural influences and genres, including hip hop, alternative rock, and ragga.
 He has collaborated with a wide range of artists over the course of his career, including Terry Hall, Björk, Gravediggaz, Alanis Morissette, Grace Jones and PJ Harvey.

 Early life

-Tricky was born in the Knowle West neighbourhood of Bristol, to a Jamaican father and a mixed-race Anglo-Guyanese mother.
+Tricky was born Adrian Nicholas Matthews Thaws on 27 January 1968 in Knowle West, Bristol, to a Jamaican father and a Ghanaian-English mother.
 His mother, Maxine Quaye, died either by suicide or due to epilepsy complications when Tricky was four.
-His father, Roy Thaws, operated the Studio 17 sound system (formerly known as "Tarzan the High Priest") with his brother Rupert and father Hector.
+His father, Roy Thaws, operated the Studio 17 sound system (formerly known as "Tarzan the High Priest") with his brother Rupert and his own father, Hector.
 Bristol musician Bunny Marrett claimed in 2012, "It became the most popular sound system in Bristol at the time."

 Tricky experienced a difficult childhood in Knowle West, an economically deprived area in Southern Bristol.
-He became involved in crime at an early age, and joined a gang that was involved in car theft, burglary, fights and promiscuity.
+He became involved in crime at an early age, joining a gang that was involved in car theft, burglary, fights, and promiscuity.
 Tricky spent his youth in the care of his grandmother, who often let him watch old horror films instead of going to school.
-At the age of 15, he began to write lyrics ("I like to rock, I like to dance, I like pretty girls taking down their pants", MixMag, 1996).
-At 17, he spent some time in prison after he purchased forged £50 notes from a friend, who later informed the police.
-Tricky stated in an interview afterward: "Prison was really good.
+At 15, he began to write lyrics ("I like to rock, I like to dance, I like pretty girls taking down their pants", MixMag, 1996).
+When he was 17, he spent some time in prison after purchasing forged £50 notes from a friend, who later informed the police.
+Tricky stated in an interview afterward, "Prison was really good.
 I'm never going back."